Now for something a bit different.

 Here's how we did it.

-First off, yes we had a storefront and yes we had a license to sell tobacco, even though we weren't selling to locals and virtually all of the business was conducted online or through the phone.
+First off, yes we had a storefront and yes we had a license to sell tobacco, even though we didn't sell much to locals (except for the occasional pack of cigs).
 Without these things we would have been taking a considerable risk (fines and/or prison).

 Around 95% of our customers were American.
-We got our American clients through two channels: the first was word of mouth and repeat business thanks to the client list the dude I was working for had built up over the years.
-The second was through our 'company' website.
+We got our clients through two channels: the first was word of mouth and repeat business thanks to the client list the guy I was working for had built up over the years.
+The second was through our company website.

 In addition to Cuban cigars, on our online store we advertised other shit.
-Giftware, lighters, chess sets etc. We didn't actually have any of this stuff but it was a good way to offer international shipping without raising too many eyebrows.
+Giftware, lighters, jewellery, chess sets etc. We didn't actually have most of this stuff but it was a good way to offer international shipping without raising too many eyebrows.

 I'd "SEO" the site (I put SEO in quotes because I didn't know shit about SEO at the time) with long, high quality blog posts that targeted southern states, where most of the buyers seemed to come from (ex.
 "Where to Buy Cuban Cigars in Albuquerque").
 Even if the local authorities discovered our site and posts there wasn't much they could do because we were located in Canada.

-I'd ship the cigars to the address the same day.
-I'd use a P.O box number that was hard to trace back to the business as our address, and use a fake name.
+I'd ship the cigars to the addresses the same day.
+I'd use a P.O box number that wasn't linked back to the business as our address, and use a fake name.
 I'd label the box as 'giftware' and write any old item down on the contents that more or less corresponded with the weight of the box (men's tie, sunglasses, cell phone case, etc).
-Finally, I'd walk down the street to the post office and send it off.
+Finally, I'd walk down the street to the post office and send 'em off.

-This shipping method accomplished a few things: the fake name and PO box meant that it would be difficult for customs to figure out who we were (not that it really mattered because we were technically operating within the confines of Canadian law), and by labelling the box as a 'gift,' American customs authorities would have a slightly more difficult time claiming that the customer had knowledge of the package he was receiving...although this would be easy to figure out if they really wanted to.
+This shipping method accomplished a couple things: the fake name and PO box meant that it would be difficult for customs to figure out who we were (not that it really mattered because we were technically operating within the confines of Canadian law), and by labelling the box as a 'gift,' American customs authorities would have a slightly more difficult time claiming that the customer had knowledge of the package he was receiving...although this would be easy to figure out if they really wanted to.

 And that's about all there was to it!

-Despite the fact that the guy I was working for was an enormous coke fiend, the year I spent working this job was one of the best of my life.
+But, in spite of the fact that the said-guy I was working for was an enormous coke fiend, the year I spent doing this was one of the best of my life.
 There was no shortage of degeneracy both on the job and off of it.

 I'll write about it one day.